CodeCoder025/ML-Stock-Forecaster/README.md

 Stock data taken from yahoofinance Python library.
 However i cannot find a free csv dataframe of macroeconomic prospects or non-conventional metrics (TRIN, TICK, E-Mini 500, Fear/Greed index, implied volatility, etc)

+Note that code files within the same version are meant to be supplementary to each other, whereas code files of different versions are meant to be REPLACEMENTS of each other.

 Cheers,
 12/10/25 me